Cherry Jones: Career

-Most of her career has been in theater, beginning in 1980 as a founding member of the American Repertory Theater in Cambridge, Massachusetts.
+Most of her career has been in theatre, beginning in 1980 as a founding member of the American Repertory Theater in Cambridge, Massachusetts.

 Her Broadway performances include Lincoln Center's 1995 production of The Heiress and also a 2005 production of John Patrick Shanley's play Doubt at the Walter Kerr Theatre.
 For both roles, she earned a Tony Award for Best Leading Actress in a Play.

 Other Broadway credits include Nora Ephron's play Imaginary Friends (with Swoosie Kurtz), the 2000 revival of A Moon for the Misbegotten, and Timberlake Wertenbaker's Our Country's Good, for which she earned her first Tony nomination.
 She is considered to be one of the foremost theater actresses in the United States.
 In 1994, she also appeared in the Broadway run of Angels in America: Millennium Approaches and Perestroika as the Angel, replacing Ellen McLaughlin, who had originated the role.

 She has narrated the audiobook adaptations of Laura Ingalls Wilder's Little House series including, Little House in the Big Woods, Little House on the Prairie, Farmer Boy, On the Banks of Plum Creek, By the Shores of Silver Lake, The Long Winter, and Little Town on the Prairie.
 In recent years, Jones has ventured into feature films.
 Her screen credits include Cradle Will Rock, The Perfect Storm, Signs, Ocean's Twelve, and The Village.

 Jones played President Taylor on the Fox series 24, a role for which she won an Emmy for Outstanding Supporting Actress in a Drama Series.
 She played the role in the seventh season, from January to May 2009, as well as eighth season, which aired from January to May 2010.

 In 2012, Jones starred in the NBC drama series Awake as psychiatrist Dr. Judith Evans.

 Also in 2012, she portrayed Amanda Wingfield in the Loeb Drama Center's revival of Tennessee Williams' The Glass Menagerie alongside Zachary Quinto, Brian J. Smith and Celia Keenan-Bolger.

 In 2014, Cherry Jones was inducted into the American Theater Hall of Fame.

 In 2015 and 2016 Jones had a recurring role on the Primetime Emmy Award-winning Amazon comedy-drama series Transparent in its second and third seasons.
 She was nominated for the Critics' Choice Television Award for Best Guest Performer in a Comedy Series for her work in the 2015 season.

 In 2016, she appeared in "Nosedive", an episode of the anthology series Black Mirror.

 In 2018, Jones played Holly, the feminist mother to June/Offred in The Handmaid's Tale.
 She won an Emmy for her performance.

 In 2019, Jones played the role of a grouchy psychic and tarot card reader in the comedy Wine Country, directed by Amy Poehler.